-- 1 Implement the Nanaimo Cultural Strategy and its policies, and establish effective relationships between City departments and committees to ensure policies are put into action and the evolving needs of the community are met. - 2 Develop specific objectives and action plans that will be instrumental in accomplishing the goals of the Nanaimo Cultural Strategy. - 3 Identify cultural planning and development priorities to facilitate the growth and economic impact of arts and culture in Nanaimo, and provide annual funding to assist groups in the production and growth of arts and cultural events. - 4 Where possible, integrate public art into city infrastructure, public spaces, plazas and private development, and consult the Cultural Committee regarding all projects where it would be appropriate to include art in public places. - 5 Follow the City of Nanaimo's Art in Public Places Guidelines and Procedures document and review at least every three years. - 6 Provide for the establishment of recreational and cultural facilities throughout the city to ensure residents have equitable access to facilities. - 7 Create and maintain a cultural facilities development plan and inventory.
+- Implement the A Cultural Plan for a Creative Nanaimo and its policies, and establish effective relationships between City departments and committees to ensure policies are put into action and the evolving needs of the community are met. - 2 Develop specific objectives and action plans that will be instrumental in accomplishing the goals of the A Cultural Plan for a Creative Nanaimo. - 3 Identify cultural planning and development priorities to facilitate the growth and economic impact of arts and culture in Nanaimo, and provide annual funding to assist groups in the production and growth of arts and cultural events. - Where possible, integrate public art into city infrastructure, public spaces, plazas and private development, and consult the Cultural Committee regarding all projects where it would be appropriate to include art in public places. - 5 Follow the City of Nanaimo's Art in Public Places Guidelines and Procedures document and review at least every three years. - 6 Provide for the establishment of recreational and cultural facilities throughout the city to ensure residents have equitable access to facilities. - 7 Create and maintain a cultural facilities development plan and inventory.
 Continue to facilitate the growth of the downtown 'cultural district' by locating new facilities or redeveloping facilities suited for cultural purposes. - 8 Encourage property owners to include live/work spaces in the Downtown core. - 9 Develop collaborative marketing strategies and facilitate community partnerships to increase public awareness of cultural activities. - 10 Support policies and implementation of the Parks, Recreation and Culture Master Plan. - 11 Coordinate the provision of educational and recreational cultural programs and activities to ensure that a full range of opportunities are reasonably available at all stages of a person's life, regardless of socioeconomic status, in accordance with community needs and initiatives.